PapaMarky/pycraft/README.md

 Run the command `pip3 pycraft-0.0.1-py3-none-any.whl`

 I used a modified version of python-nbt.
-Once I make a fork and make my version available (or the orginal author applies my changes) I will update this document.
+You can obtain the modified version from https://github.com/PapaMarky/Python-NBT.

+Follow the README instructions for building and installing _before_ installing this package.

 ## Building the Package File